Save big (up to $1,875) on small business tools with our free membership, business.com+

 Softphones and traditional phones serve very different purposes for most companies, so it’s not necessarily an issue of one technology versus another.
 In fact, many businesses use a combination of softphones and traditional phones throughout their organization.

-In many of these examples, businesses use VoIP-enabled IP phones in the office.
-At the same time, softphone software supports out-of-office communications without losing any data or features in the transition.
+In many cases, businesses use VoIP-enabled IP phones in the office, while softphone software supports out-of-office communications and keeps call data and features consistent across devices.

 One place you might expect to see a traditional phone in a softphone-dominant company is a conference room, where specialized hardware does a better job of picking up voices from across the room.